 Mount Batur Sunrise Trek

-Don’t be put off by the fact you’ll need to leave your hotel at around 1:30am in order to see the incredible sunrise on Mount Batur.
-This trek will see you walking up the ancient volcano complete with head torch (FYI it is dark at 1:30am), but the sun rise over Bali makes it all worthwhile.
+Don’t be put off by the fact you’ll need to leave your hotel at around 1.30am in order to see the incredible sunrise on Mount Batur.
+This trek will see you walking up the ancient volcano complete with headtorch, but the sunrise over Bali makes it all worthwhile.

 Grade: Moderate to difficult (but oh-so worth it)

 This moderate trek will take you hiking past lotus ponds and up to a temple, offering you pretty insane views of Bali along the way.
-The trek isn’t too long at all, but be prepared to walk up heeeaps of stairs (do not say we didn’t warn you).
+The trek isn’t too long at all, but be prepared to walk up heaps of stairs.
 Easy solution?
-Just keep #bootygoals in mind as you power it up those stairs.
+Just keep those booty goals in mind as you power it up those stairs.

 Time taken: 1.5 hours one way